pellepelster/solidblocks/doc/content/test/_index.md

 +++

-Solidblocks `infra-test` is an infrastructure testing library for writing unit tests in Java/Kotlin to test actual the state of your servers.
+Solidblocks `infra-test` is an infrastructure testing library for writing unit tests in Java/Kotlin to test the state of your servers and other resources.

 ## Usage